KEEPING CHILDREN SAFE IN OUR SCHOOLS

 Northbourne Church of England Primary School is committed to Safeguarding and promoting the safety and welfare of young people.

 Our primary concern is to ensure your child feels happy and safe while in our care – they are then free to focus on their work and be successful in their learning journey through school.

 We ask for your support with this by sharing information and telling us if there is something going on outside school that may have an effect on them during the school day.
 Please don’t ever feel like you’re making a fuss or think the issue is too small to tell us – effective communication is key to your child’s happiness and we are always willing to listen.

-You can contact or speak to your child’s class teacher after school, speak to a member of the Senior Leadership Team or our Family Liaison Officer all of whom are happy to talk though any concerns or worries you may have
+You can contact or speak to your child’s class teacher after school, speak to the SENCo or Headteacher, all of whom are happy to talk though any concerns or worries you may have

 All parents/carers are asked to sign a Home/School and Acceptable IT Usage Agreement when their child starts school and it is expected that our parents and carers will uphold all of our school policies.

 Information regarding Health and Safety, E-Safety and information regarding collection from school clubs etc. is regularly included in newsletters, leaflets and letters that are sent out from school.
 If you are unsure – just ask.

 Every member of staff wears a photo I.D name card.
 Visitors and volunteers also wear visitor badges or logo visitor stickers to show they have followed the security checks at the reception.
 Everyone who visits the school during the day does so via the school office, where they sign in and can be greeted by a specific member of staff.